yektaayduk/yus-repo/FreeRTOS/STM32/examples/stm32f103rb_freertos_demo_01/readme.txt

 tested with CodeSourcery CodeBench Lite (arm-none-eabi)

-demo: LED Blinker on pin 9 of GPIOB
+demo: LED Blinker on pin 8 of GPIOB
       xUART on USART1
+      Push Button on pin 1 of GPIOC to control the LED on pin 9 of GPIOB

 ---------------------------------------------------------